rwxrob/zet/20210721232951/README.md

-# Q: How do you fight burnout?
+# How Do You Fight Burnout?

 It's a battle between burnout and restlessness.